-Corridors created by humans are typically associated with roads, that are major sources of habitat fragmentation.
-Wildlife overpasses or underpasses are key examples of human-created corridors.
-Other corridors through urban areas such as greenways or riparian buffers may also constitute man-made corridors.
+Wildlife overpasses or underpasses are key examples of human-created linkages.
+Other connectivity projects through urban areas such as greenways or riparian buffers may also act as man-made linkages.

-Large-scale corridors connect habitats regionally to internationally.
-These typically connect large blocks of wildlands or other protected areas.
-These corridors are either preserved through conservation or are part of active restoration.
+Large-scale networks connect habitats on a regional or international scale.
+They typically connect large blocks of wildlands or other protected areas, and may be preserved through conservation agendas or as part of large-scale restoration.

-Experimental corridors are used to evaluate corridor effectiveness.
-Most experimental corridors are the size of grassland or forest plots, on the scale of meters to hundreds of meters.
-Some experimental corridors are even smaller, and my consist of patches of mosses or wetlands contained in vials.
+Corridor experiments are used to evaluate corridor effectiveness.
+Many experiments are the size of grassland or forest plots, on the scale of meters to hundreds of meters, although there are examples of corridor examples at every scale.

 Natural corridors typically follow geographic features, like mountain ranges or rivers.
 These act as natural routes for dispersal or migration, but are often threatened by human encroachment or habitat fragmentation.